Roseville Uncontested Divorce Attorney

 How do local residency rules in Roseville affect my filing?

 California law requires one spouse to live in the state for at least six months, and in Placer County for at least three months, before filing for divorce.
-If you don’t meet these rules, you may need to wait before starting the process.
+If you do not meet these rules, you may need to wait before starting the process.

 Speak to an Attorney Today